 Breaking News

 Awesome Kid Reads Nonfiction Book!

-Today,o f
+Today, o f hometown

 did something amazing!
-They read d a nonfiction book called
+They rea d a nonfiction book called

 by ·

-The book was about author's name
+book title The book was about author's name

 topic of book

 In the book, learned this great fact:

 your name again .
 Wow!

+fact from the book

-The book was book's length
+The book was pages

 long, but that didn't stop

 That

 incredible kid just kept right on

-reading!your name again
+reading!

-plans on reading another
+your name again plans on reading another

 nonfiction book soon!
 Draw a picture to tell about your nonfiction book here.